Karwar: Biodiversity

 Several small mangrove covered islands lie off the Kali river estuary including Anjediva Island and Devagadaguda Islands.
 The sub-tidal regions of the islands have a high biodiversity, although the waters off Karwar have recorded higher than normal faecal coliform counts.

 Climate

 Karwar lies on a coastal strip known as the Monsoon Coast.
 Karwar has hot and humid summers (27–34 °C) from March to May where the temperature may peak to 38 °C. The Arabian Sea is warm throughout the year.
 Winters from December to February are mild (23–29 °C) and seldom plummet to 20 °C. The windy monsoon period from June to September has an average rainfall of over 400 cm.

 Demographics

-The total population in Karwar is 1,57,739 as of 2014 by Indian Government.
-As of 2014, Karwar had an average literacy rate of 89%, higher than the national average of 74%: male literacy was 94%, and female literacy was 84.85%.
-In Karwar, 10% of the population were children under 6 years of age.
+The total population in Karwar town with outgrowth is 77,139 as of 2011 by Indian Government.
+As of 2011, Karwar had an average literacy rate of 93%, higher than the national average of 74%.
+Males constitutes 49.7% of population and 50.3% are females.
+In Karwar, 10% of the population were children under six years of age.